How do I become a member of the Trojan Marching Band?

 The TMB is just like the football team; we receive excused absence forms from class.
 Your academics are a priority for the TMB.
 If you have a test on that day you can either arrange with your professor to take it early or have one of our staff proctor the test at the hotel.
-If all else fails, we have the band van drive up to the weekender later in the day for those students who can’t miss class.
+If all else fails, we have a bus drive up to the Weekender later in the day for those students who can’t miss class.

 What if I have a class that conflicts with band rehearsal?

 If you have a class that conflicts with the band practice schedule you have several options:

 We know that there is a chemistry and physics quiz section for many freshmen that conflicts with band.
 It usually only meets four times per semester and we usually have those students arrive late to practice on those days.

 The band office offers work study positions for those with work study in their financial aid package.
 More information will become available during Band Camp.
 However, even if you do not have work study, most of our members find time to work on or near campus, even during marching season.